Convergence Analysis of A Proximal Linearized ADMM Algorithm for Nonconvex Nonsmooth Optimization: Introduction

-{\bf Organization.} The paper is organized as follows.
-In the next section, we provide some properties of algorithm based on the augmented Lagrangian functional.
-In Section \ref{sec4}, we introduce the regularized augmented Lagrangian and drive some related theoretical results which are essential for the analysis of convergence in Section \ref{sec4}.
+The paper is organized as follows.
+In Section \ref{sec2} we drive some fundamental properties of the sequence generated by the PL-ADMM algorithm, including subgradient and dual bounds, limiting continuity, and change of the augmented Lagrangian during each variable update.
+In Section \ref{sec4}, we introduce the regularized augmented Lagrangian and some sufficient decrease condition which helps us proving that the PL-ADMM sequence is bounded.
+In Section \ref{sec4} we prove the convergence and the convergence rates of the PL-ADMM based on the (K{\L}) properties.
 Section \ref{sec5} concludes the paper.